 If you want to ignore the focus plane tool, then simply Click on Next at the top of the wizard panel.
-Then iQ will
+Then iQ will use the field values you specified.

 You can use the microscope hardware Autofocus to compensate for drift and in that case, iQ should apply the focus plane taking into account the drift-corrected Z values.